shreyaskr422/obs-hyprland/README.md

 ```

 ### Environment Variables
-Add these to your `hyprland.conf` to optimize the NVIDIA driver's behavior under Wayland and ensure toolkits (GTK/QT) prioritize Wayland.
+Add these to your `hyprland.conf` to optimize the NVIDIA driver's behavior under Wayland.

 ```bash
 # Fix micro-stutter and ensure consistent frame timing